anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The biggest adventure you can ever take is to live the life of your dreams.
+Quote: If you cannot do great things, do small things in a great way.

-By: Oprah Winfrey
+By: Napoleon Hill